pulpbill/Kubernetes/README.md

 2. Delegate authority for the subdomain you choose (get your subdomain nameservers and add a NS record to the parent hosted zone that contains these 4 ns records so it can know where to resolve your subdomain).

-3. Create a S3 bucket (at your AWS consola or via CLI) and set the environment variable so Kops can manage files:
+3. Create a S3 bucket (at your AWS console or via CLI) and set the environment variable so Kops can manage files:
 ```
 export KOPS_STATE_STORE=s3://your-bucket
 ```